mardeldev/mardeldev/README.md

 # Aimable Mardel | Software Engineer

 👋🏾 Hi there!
 I'm Aimable, a passionate and experienced professional with a relentless drive to learn, create, and innovate.
-With a background in structural engineering I have a keen eye for detail and a strong analytical ability.
+I have a background in structural engineering, and I have a keen eye for detail and a strong analytical ability.
 I have a solid foundation in programming and I'm dedicated to crafting high-quality, efficient, and scalable solutions that make a difference.

+My passion for software lies in the ability to think up and create whatever ideas you can dream up, and implementing them elegantly.

 🌟 **My Expertise:**
 - Skilled in multiple programming languages, including Python, JavaScript, HTML/CSS